itz-tony/itz-tony/README.md

 **`Digital Craftsman (Developer/Film maker/Creator/Noob Gamer)`**

-Hey there, I'm an indie backend developer (wanna be full-stack developer soon tough 😅).
+Hey there, I'm an indie backend learner (wanna be full-stack developer soon tough 😅).
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 Film making is my side hobby, in which I have interest from age 13

 ## 🧐 About